calkinsr2017/AI-Recognizes-Digits/README.md

 3. Live Rock paper scissors (Make the computer always win be recognizing hands super fast)
 4. Automate tesla tickle (https://www.urbandictionary.com/define.php?term=Tesla%20Tickle)

+Plan of action!
+I, Robert, am going to make a handwritten digit recognizer.
+I will use either, pygame, TKinter or some other method to draw on a canvas.
+Then use ImageGrab to get a 28x28 pic to get into the model.